PaloAltoNetworks/cortex-dashboards/CONTRIBUTING.md

 Try to document your XQL with comments.
 This will help others understand what your query is doing and why.
 This is especially important when you are working on a query that is complex or has a lot of joins.

-Addiotionally, if there are parts of a query where you want to add functionality (filtering out certain items, etc.), but you don't want to add it by default, leave the command in, but commented out.
+Additionally, if there are parts of a query where you want to add functionality (filtering out certain items, etc.), but you don't want to add it by default, leave the command in, but commented out.
 For these scenarios follow the same advice as above with an empty comment above and below the code.

 Example:
 ```js